CSSUoB/photo-booth/README.md

 # CSS photo booth

+Code to be used for the photo booth at the CSS ball 2020.

 **NOTE**: this is fairly hacky code written by someone who had no idea how to *use Gatsby.
 Therefore, it's a bit... crap.